ArantxaDR/Scan-Id/README.md

-# Z1 tecnic test
+# Scan Id

-Create an app wich verify an ID through web camera and gives you an :+1: or :thumbsdown: whit a validator API.
+This was a test for Z1 digital.
+I've created an app wich verify an ID through web camera and gives you an :+1: or :thumbsdown: whit a validator API.

 ## Tecnologies